-It might be a little early to say I told you so, but Macron will win on Sunday, and Marine Le Pen will be defeated.
-Still, we need to move away from paying attention to populist parties and their voters only at election time.
+So Emmanuel Macron won, and Marine Le Pen was defeated.
+Let’s make sure we make the most of this opportunity, of this beautiful reprieve, to build something different: let’s stop paying attention to populist parties and their voters only at election time.
 We all know the problem runs deeper—and that elections are only one measure of it.

 When I wrote a paper in February (parts of which were published in The Guardian) about why Le Pen was in no position to win—indeed, why Le Pen’s position was probably weaker (given her standing in her party) than anyone thought–my views were at best thought to be ‘brave’ and ‘optimistic’, and at worst taken as a clear sign that I was courting disaster for everyone–myself included.

 But, barring – god forbid – either a major terrorist attack in the next 48 hours or what FiveThirtyEight refer to as a ‘gargantuan polling error’ — and despite the hacking of En Marche! email accounts and leaked documents — Emmanuel Macron will be the next President of the French Republic.

 I’m glad he will have won (and not just as default candidate); I’m glad she couldn’t win—and that we knew it; I’m glad that this might have put a stop to the ‘populist domino effect theory’ borne of a mix of over-correction bias after Brexit and Trump, a bit of reluctance to jinx, and some cheap thrill-seeking; I’m glad that we provided our clients and partners with the kind of in depth research that enabled them to hold their nerve in the face of a deluge of apocalyptic scenarios—that we gave them explanations and texture, rather than abstract, floating numbers.
 Although the numbers were good too.